Tina Bell: Music career

 Bam Bam released the album Bam Bam House Demo '84 in January 2019, which included earlier home recordings of some of the songs recorded at Reciprocal Recording.
 The band also released a video of the song "Ground Zero," written by Bell, Martin, Ledgerwood and Cameron and taken from the Reciprocal sessions.
 The song contains lyrics written by Bell about the threat of nuclear war, inspired by living near the Naval Submarine Base Bangor, a home port for Trident nuclear submarines.

 After the mid-1980s, both Ledgerwood and Hendrickson left the band, but Bell continued to front the band with a new rhythm section, along with Martin on guitar.
-In the late 80's and early 90's, Bam Bam performed in concerts with popular bands such as Pearl Jam, Soundgarden, and Alice in Chains.
+In the late 80's and early 90's, Bam Bam toured with popular bands such as Pearl Jam, Soundgarden, and Alice in Chains.

 After not receiving the local recognition of the other emerging "Seattle Sound" bands, Bell and the band left Seattle for London in the late 1980s, hoping for success in Europe.
 This did not garner the intended recognition and resulted in deportation back to America during an immigration enforcement dragnet in the Netherlands.

 Bell left Bam Bam in 1990, and eventually quit music entirely.
 Bam Bam chose not to replace her, and instead continued as a 3-piece instrumental band.

-After her personal split from Martin, Bell filed for divorce on April 12, 1996, and their son stayed with Martin following their divorce.
-She eventually moved into assisted living and was an occasional volunteer at a local church.
-A planned reunion of the original Bam Bam members was cut short in 2012 with the passing of Bell.
+A planned reunion of the original Bam Bam members was cut short in 2012 following Bell's death.
 Bam Bam bassist Scott Ledgerwood has stated in interviews that he and Bell had started to write new music together before her death, and that Bell was also planning on making a documentary film and a memoir with the working title Conversations with the Grunge Queen, which was going to be directed by her son, T.J.
 Martin, but those projects ended with her death.

+Influences

+Bell was a fan of Frank Sinatra and Nina Simone in her youth.
+Martin turned Bell into rock music and she became a fan of Jim Morrison, The Doors, Peter Gabriel, X, The Pretenders, and Metallica.